Lelekhoa1812/Medical-Chatbot-RAG/setup.md

 - `datasets`: Loading and processing custom data
 - `sentence-transformers`: Converting text into embeddings
 - `python-dotenv`: Managing OpenAI API keys securely
+- `pymongo`: Utilization of MongoDB and gridfs (for compressed FAISS data saving)

 Installation of server and router on FastAPI for a client-server interface:
 ```bash